 - P(X=r) is the probability of an exact number of successes happening.

 You should note that the result is the probability of an exact number of successes.
-For example, in our game of dice, we needed exactly three successes - not less, not more.
+For example, in our game of dice, we needed exactly three successes - no less, no more.
 What would happen if we changed the rules so that you need at least three successes?
 Well, you would have to calculate the probability of exactly three, exactly four and exactly five successes and sum all of these values together.

 You can use the SMp(x) probability distribution to simulate many other distributions including the binomial one.
 Make sure to give it a try!